asselapathirana/swmm5-ea/README.txt

 SWMM5-EA Versions
 -----------------
+* Version 5.1.0.103 is identical source with 5.1.0.102.
+Only the (swmm5) binaries have been optimized.
 * Version 5.1.0.102 released to fix a bug in version 5.1.0.10.
 Do not use 5.1.0.10.
 It has compatibility problems.

 SWMM Versions